KonghaYao/cn-font-split/packages/vite/README.md

 };
 ```

-## Minimal Optimization
+## Extremely Lightweight Optimization

-[Minimal optimization](#minimal-optimization) is suitable for scenarios with high rendering requirements, such as official websites and large promotion pages.
+[Extremely lightweight optimization](#extremely-lightweight-optimization) is suitable for official websites, promotional web pages, etc., where quick rendering is required.
 It collects the characters used in your code and only loads these characters, providing excellent rendering performance.

-> Add `scanFiles` .
-The approach of [Nuxt](#nuxt) and Webpack is slightly different, but both involve adding scan files to the options.
+> Add `scanFiles`, the way to add it for [Nuxt](#nuxt) and Webpack is slightly different, but both are adding scan files to the options.

 ```js
 // vite.config.js